-295 4.2 Number concentration
+4.2 Number concentration

 The Partector Pro delivers a value for the total number concentration directly.
-Alternatively, it can be calculated by integrating the number size distribution $(dlog(d_p) = 0.211)$, which yields the same results.
-In order to compare the number concentrations measured with the Partector Pro and the MPSS, the size distribution data, corrected for the inlet losses (see Figure 2) were integrated for both devices.
+Alternatively, it can be calculated by integrating the number size distribution ($dlog(d_p) = 0.211$), which yields the same results.
+In order to compare the total number concentrations measured with the Partector Pro and the MPSS, the size distribution data, corrected for the inlet losses (see

+Figure 2) were integrated for both devices.
 Equation (1) was used for the correction of the Partector Pro data.
-In order to compare with the total number concentration, measured by the Partector Pro, only the MPSS concentrations of particle sizes up to 300 nm were

-- integrated to ensure that the considered sizes match the nominal size range of the Partector Pro.
+For the MPSS, only the concentrations of particle sizes up to 300 nm were integrated to ensure that the considered sizes match the nominal size range of the Partector Pro.
 Since the number concentration of particles >300 nm only amounted to 0.9% of the total concentration, this size limitation of the MPSS data only had a minor impact.
-In addition, only the number concentrations of ultrafine particles were compared.
-For this comparison, the concentrations with sizes up to 89 nm (Partector Pro, see Table 1) and 88.2 nm (MPSS) were integrated for both Partector Pro - and MPSS.
 CEN/TS 16976:2016 and prEN 16976:2023 prescribe that a CPC for the measurement of ambient number concentrations shall be calibrated in a laboratory under well controlled conditions with a silver test aerosol of different concentration levels and with either a calibrated CPC or an aerosol electrometer as reference.
 The performance of the test CPC is evaluated by a linear fit of its data and the reference data.
-The linear fit shall be forced to go through the origin and the resulting slope shall be within 1.00 ± 0.05 .
-Although the test aerosol is different and the integrated number concentration of - an MPSS is used as reference here, the same fit procedure and the criteria for the slope were applied to the hourly averaged concentration data measured with the MPSS and the Partector Pro during the entire measurement period.
-Figure 6 shows two scatter plots, in which the hourly averages total concentrations (left) and UFP concentration (right), measured with the Partector Pro are plotted against the MPSS reference data along with two linear fits each.
-On the one hand, all data were used for the fits and on the other hand, only concentrations below 60,000 1/cm3.
-During the entire measurement period, there were three - 315 hourly average concentration values above 60,000 1/cm3, for which the Partector Pro results deviated noticeably from the number concentrations measured with the MPSS.
-If these data points are excluded from the fit, the slopes are 0.998 and 0.979 and the regression coefficients $R^2 = 0.996$ and $R^2 = 0.993$ for the total and UFP concentrations, respectively.
+The linear fit shall be forced to go through the origin and the resulting slope shall be within 1 ± 0.05 .
+Although the test aerosol is different and the integrated number concentration of an MPSS is used as reference here, the same fit procedure and the criteria for the slope were applied to the hourly averaged concentration data measured with the MPSS and the Partector Pro during the entire measurement period.
+Figure 6 shows a scatter plot, in which the hourly averages, measured with the Partector Pro are plotted against the MPSS reference data along with two linear fits.
+On the one hand, all data were used for the fit and on the other hand, only concentrations below 60,000 1/cm3.
+During the entire measurement period, there were three hourly average concentration values above 60,000 1/cm3, for which the Partector Pro results deviated noticeably from the number concentrations measured with the MPSS.
+If these data points are excluded from the fit, the slope is 0.998 and the regression coefficient $R^2 = 0.996$.
 Consequently, the number concentrations, measured with the Partector Pro were in excellent agreement with the MPSS data.
-When all data were used for the fit, the slopes are reduced to 0.977 and 0.941 and the regression coefficients to $R^2 = 0.989$ and $R^2 = 0.982$, 320 respectively.
+When all data were used for the fit, the slope is reduced to 0.977 and the regression coefficient to $R^2 = 0.989$.